yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

-# SLE15 Features in Partitioner
+# Expert Partioner: SLE-15-SP1 features

-This document tries to capture possibilities how to allow in partitioner capabilities that has libstorage-ng in SLE15 and how in the end it is done.
+This document is intended to present and discuss some new features that need to be added to the Expert Partitioner.
+Some of such features are already supported by libstorage-ng but they are not included in the Expert Partitioner yet.
+The final goal of this document is to decide the best way to add these new features to the Expert Partitioner.

 ## The problem (the current UI)